 IMPROVING OFFER REDEMPTION

-One of the most persistent issues that causes customers to reach out to the customer care center is confusion over offer redemption.
-Victoria's Secret has a complex offer strategy that is often in flux and does not often lend itself to a simple solution.
+One of the most persistent pain points that results in Victoria’s Secret customers to reaching out to customer service is confusion over offer redemption.
+The company has a complex offer strategy that is often in flux and does not lend itself to a simple solution.
 A complete overhaul of the offer experience was not to be had at this time, but perhaps we could uncover an opportunity to take some of the burden off the customer.
-My job was to explore the current state of our customer's offer journey, looking for pain points and opportunities, and ultimately to propose a more simplified experience.
+My job was to explore the current state of our customer’s offer journey, looking for problems and opportunities, and ultimately to propose a more simplified experience.